php-repos/datatype-documentations/map-class.md

 ### Definition

-It returns an array contain all items of the collection.
+The `items` method in the `Map` class returns an array representation of the items in the collection.
+Each item in the array is an instance of the `Pair` class, which has two properties: key and value.
+The key property represents the index of the item in the original array, and the value property represents the value of the item.

 ### Examples